rhit-qin13/Aliens/README.md

 -----------------

 ## Sprint 1 Forcast:
-- 3 User Story Points
+- 5 User Story Points

 Explaination of forcast: This sprint is short with 4 business days only.
+Based on the product priotization, We selected the two highest priority user stories that fits the sprint.

 ## The Rational of Forcast: